About

 I was probably a year away from knowing what an array was, but it didn't matter.
 My first steps into this new world were profound and lasting.

 In the end, the river took me where it wanted to.
-I probably said “yes” to too many things.
-I backed myself into a corner by overpromising far too many times to count.
+I probably said "yes" to too many things.
+I backed myself into a corner by over-promising far too many times to count.
 I worked with a lot of cool people who lent me their knowledge and also showed me how far I had to go.
-I piled on brick after brick until I was finally able to step back and be proud of the things I’d built.
-I went from a self-taught HTML tinkerer to a Senior Front-End Developer and found my groove.
+I piled on brick after brick until I could finally step back and be proud of the things I'd built.
+I went from a self-taught HTML tinkerer to a Senior Full Stack Developer and found my groove.

 What I'm currently doing